War crimes in the Russo-Ukrainian war (2022–present): Documenting war crimes

-Under numerous treaties the International Criminal Court investigates war crimes and genocide.
-In 1949, the Geneva Conventions defined war crimes.
-In the late 20th century the Rome Statute added additional war crimes applicable to civil war.
+Amnesty International documented war crimes and crimes against humanity perpetrated by Russian forces, including attacks on civilians and civilian infrastructure, indiscriminate attacks, enforced disappearances, extrajudicial killings, torture, arbitrary arrest and detention, forcible transfer and deportation, and other ill-treatment of civilians and prisoners of war.
+Russian attacks on Ukrainian energy infrastructure "indispensable to the survival of the civilian population" during winters were also categorized as war crimes aimed at causing suffering of civilian population.
+Human Rights Watch documented Russian war crimes and crimes against humanity consisting of attacks on civilians, indiscriminate attacks, summary executions, enforced disappearances, sexual violence, forcible transfer and deportation, torture, arbitrary arrest and detention, inhumane treatment, terror, looting of cultural artifacts, forced labor, forcible conscription of Ukrainian civilians in Russian-occupied territories enlisted to fight against their own country, and Russia, as an occupying power, transferring its own civilian population into the territory it occupies (Ukraine).

+The Office of the United Nations High Commissioner for Human Rights (OHCHR) documented Russian war crimes and crimes against humanity consisting of enforced disappearances, torture, killings, murder of civilians and summary executions of POWs, rape and sexual violence, forcible displacement or deportation, attacks against civilians and civilian objects, as well as cruel, inhuman or degrading treatment.

-ICC prosecutors have issued warrants for Vladimir Putin and a Russian official responsible for adoptions in connection with the abduction of Ukrainian children into Russia.
+The International Criminal Court (ICC) prosecutors have issued warrants for Vladimir Putin and a Russian official responsible for adoptions in connection with the abduction of Ukrainian children into Russia.
 Investigators have submitted evidence of many breaches of the Geneva Convention in Russia's war in Ukraine.

 Moscow has denied any involvement in war crimes, a response Vittorio Bufacchi of University College Cork says "has bordered on the farcical," and its contention that the images coming out of Bucha were fabricated "a disingenuous response born by delusional hubris, post-truth on overdrive, (that) does not merit to be taken seriously."
 Even the usually fractured United States Senate came together to call Putin a war criminal.
 One of several efforts to document Russian war crimes concerns its repeated bombardment of markets and bread lines, destruction of basic infrastructure and attacks on exports and supply convoys, in a country where deliberate starvation of Ukrainians by Soviets the Holodomor still looms large in public memory.
 Forcible deportation of populations, such as took place in Mariuopol, is another area of focus, since "(f)orced deportations and transfers are defined both as war crimes under the Fourth Geneva Convention and Additional Protocol II and Article 8 of the Rome Statute—and as crimes against humanity—under Article 7 of the Rome Statute.
 As both war crimes and crimes against humanity, they have several mechanisms for individual accountability, the International Criminal Court and also, at the individual state level, under universal jurisdiction and Magnitsky sanctions legislation.